K1ngSY/site_blog/content/posts/projects/Ark Alarm Bot V2/index.md

 # Ark Alarm V2 Technical Overview

 ## Introduction
 Ark Alarm V2 is the second generation of an open-source **Ark: Survival Evolved** alarm assistant.
 While the initial V1 prototype proved the concept, it suffered from limited modularity and brittle platform integration.
-Version 2 was rewritten in **C++17** and **Qt 6.9** to achieve cross-platform window management, a plugin-friendly architecture, and higher OCR accuracy.
+Version 2 was rewritten in **C++17** and **Qt 6.9** to achieve higher OCR accuracy and better program stability.
 Major improvements include:

 - A unified **image processing pipeline** built on OpenCV 4.x and Tesseract 5.x.
 - Robust **crash detection** and automatic recovery from the "Shooter Crash Reporter" dialog.
 - A **rejoiner** subsystem that re-enters servers after disconnects.
-- Structured configuration via YAML and a richer logging subsystem.

 {{< figure src="images/dashboard.png" caption="Ark Alarm V2 dashboard showing overlay and status widgets" >}}